Are you sure your mitochondria are happy?

 Why?

-Because they are not aware of what’s going on, awareness is a synonym of intention.
+Because they are not aware of what’s going on, they are not aware of power of simple exercise in life.
+Awareness is a synonym of intention.

 In reality, the same biological mechanisms that control blood flow to our brain and to our heart also control blood flow to our sexual organs.